How Do I Find a Lawyer?

 Word of Mouth: Friends and relatives can be a good source of information about lawyers.
 But someone who was happy with his divorce lawyer might not be able to help you find a lawyer for a personal injury case.

-Scheduling an appointment with a lawyer through the Lawyer Referral & Information Service will help you determine whether you need to hire a lawyer and the approximate cost for the services of the lawyer and will give you an estimate of approximately how long it will take to resolve your legal matter.
+Scheduling an appointment with a lawyer through the Lawyer Referral & Information Service will help you determine whether you need to hire a lawyer, the approximate cost for the services of the lawyer and an estimate of approximately how long it will take to resolve your legal matter.

-The 2014 Legal Handbook for Tennessee Seniors: This publication is available for download from the Tennessee Bar Association at www.tba.org under the “Publications” tab.
+The 2014 Legal Handbook for Tennessee Seniors: This publication is available for download from www.help4tn.org under the "Senior Legal Issues" topic.
 The Handbook contains practical information on a wide range of topics, including issues such as applying for Social Security benefits, long-term care considerations and estate planning, as well as sections addressing online security and health care legislation.

 Making an Appointment.
 Before you make an appointment to talk to a lawyer, you should ask three questions: